 We picked the Barnett Assault 350 Crossbow, which is priced at under $300.
 With a velocity of 350 FPS, it is the slowest on our list.
 However, don’t discount it just yet as this is still an impressive speed for such an affordable crossbow.

 It features Barnett’s patented ADF trigger system, which ensures you are safe from dry firing your weapon.
 With the 165 lb draw weight and a super 350 FPS speed, you have enough power to take down most wild animals.
+It can produce lethal power stroke upto 12.5″.

 The 104 ft. lb of kinetic energy isn’t all that impressive, but it should be enough to take down most wild animals.
+The axle to axle width of this crossbow is 16.125″ which is managable and enough to provide great stable archery experience.

 This crossbow comes with a scope, a quiver for arrows, and other accessories such as a rope cocking device and lube wax.